-The main changes introduced by the regulator were: (i) extension of the regulatory period to four years, (ii) definition of parameters for the calendar year; (iii) change of the gas year to the period I Oct year n-I to 3O Sep year n, which now coincides with the capacity year; (iv) the extension of the regulation by incentives to the overall use of the system, excluding expenditure which cannot be controlled by the company, stands at 150 b.p. for an initial base remuneration rate of 5.2% for NG distribution and 5% for remaining activities.
-Limits to the remuneration base rate indexed to the 2O2O-2O23 period were changed to 4.7% and 9.0% of distribution activity and 4.5% and 8.8%, for remaining activities.
+The main changes introduced by the regulator were: (i) extension of the regulatory period to four years, (ii) definition of parameters for the calendar year; (iii) change of the gas year to the period 1 Oct year n-1 to 30 Sep year n, which now coincides with the capacity year; (iv) the extension of the regulation by incentives to the overall use of the system, excluding expenditure which cannot be controlled by the company,

+The remuneration rate was maintained at the annual arithmetic mean of the daily trading yield on 10year Portuguese Republic Treasury Bonds.
+The starting point stands at 150 b.p. for an initial base remuneration rate of 5.2% for NG distribution and 5% for remaining activities.
+Limits to the remuneration base rate indexed to the 2020-2023 period were changed to 4.7% and 9.0% of distribution activity and 4.5% and 8.8%, for remaining activities.